fiduswriter/simple-datatables/docs/documentation/paging.md

 #### Type: `boolean`
 #### Default: `true`

-Whether or not paging is enabled for the table
+Whether paging is enabled for the table.